ShankarBUS/dischargen/MCTM_SPEC.md

 - `formula:<jsExpr>` - a JavaScript expression evaluated with a proxy mapping field IDs to their values.
 - `format:decimal(n)` MAY be specified to round numeric results to `n` decimal places.
+- `unit:<string>` OPTIONAL: When present, the unit string is appended for display in both UI labels (parenthetical) and in PDF output after the computed value (e.g., `BMI: 24.1 kg/m^2`).
+The parser treats `unit:` as a simple string; no automatic conversions are performed.

 Security note: See §17 regarding evaluation.